 To be eligible for the Select program, as a Coach or as a Player, you must have submitted an application by the appropriate deadline.

 To apply to Head Coach one of Region 45′s Select Teams or to view specific details about coaching a spring select team, please visit the Spring Select Soccer Coach Application page.
-The deadline to apply for the 2014 season was October 10, 2013.
+The deadline to apply for the 2014 season is October 10, 2014.